Skip to content

 Early fabrication tests are exploratory, aimed at understanding material behaviour, scale and responsiveness rather than aesthetics.

-This phase is important because it shifts the project from a conceptual framework to a physical system.
+This phase is important because it shifts the project from a conceptual framework and separate systems to a complete physical system.

 Through small tests, decisions about materials, structure and interaction logic start to emerge.